bahrus/mut-obs/README.md

 If the test fails, nothing happens.
 If it passes...

 "dispatch" is the required name of the event to fire if the "on" test passes.
-An "is-active" event is also fired, where is-active is append to the dispatch name.
+An "is-active" event is also fired, where is-active is appended to the dispatch name.

 For example: